 - Mild.
-There are some problems in a skill or two, but (often with support and accommodation, especially in school) the patient can compensate well enough to succeed. - Moderate.
-Difficulties are serious enough to require specialized education; accommodation and support may also be needed at school, work, and home. - Severe.
-Critical problems will be difficult to overcome without intensive remediation throughout the years in school.
-Even extensive support services may not be adequate for success.
+There are some problems, but (often with support) the patient can compensate well enough to succeed. - Moderate.
+There are marked difficulties, and these will require considerable remediation for proficiency.
+Some accommodation may be needed. - Severe.
+Critical problems will be difficult to overcome without intensive remediation.
+Even extensive support services may not promote adequate compensation.